Was 9/11 a propaganda event?

 - Iraq: with the “WMD” narrative?

-- Syria and Libya: with the “evil dictator” and “chemical weapon” narratives?
+- Syria and Libya: with the “evil dictator” and “chemical weapons” narratives?

 How does the legacy media maintain these deceptions?